He Was Big Bird and Oscar The Grouch: Farewell Caroll Spinney, Sesame Steet Muppeteer

 Caroll Spinney, Recipient of the Lifetime Achievement Award at the 33rd Annual Creative Arts EMMY Awards, with Oscar the Grouch (Photo by Marc Bryan-Brown/WireImage)

-You may not know his name or recognize his face, but you are probably familiar with the role he has played for the last fifty years.
-We are talking about Caroll Spinney, the puppeteer that has portrayed both Big Bird and Oscar the Grouch on the long-running children’s television series, Sesame Street since 1969.
-Just this week, Spinney, at age 85, finally hung up his bright yellow feathers and filthy trash can and announced his retirement.
+You may not have know the name Caroll Spinney, but you are probably familiar with the role he played for 50 years.
+Spinney, the puppeteer -- or Muppeteer -- who portrayed both Big Bird and Oscar the Grouch, died on December 8, 2019, at the age of 85.
+Spinney had been a cast member on Sesame Street from its beginning in 1969 through his retirement in 2018.
 Let us look back at the remarkable career for this maverick puppeteer and childhood icon.

 After high school, Spinney joined the US Air Force.
 While serving in the military, he created a comic strip about military life and worked on several other cartoons, developing characters and storylines.
 This experience would help him later in his career.

 In the mid-1950s, Spinney moved to Las Vegas and joined the Rascal Rabbit show as a puppeteer.
 A few years later, he relocated to Boston to join the cast of The Judy and Google Show.
 He also spent a number of years working on Bozo’s Big Top where he entertained kids as a costumed character.
 He even played Mr. Lion, who used the first names of kids in the audience to draw unique cartoons.